HansJoergPeter/config-defaults/README.md

-# tool-defaults
+# Configuration Default Files
-Default configuration files for various tools
+This repository contains default configuration files for various Linux tools and applications.